JENOT-ANT/JENOT-ANT/README.md

   - programming, (especilly in python and c++)
   - playing piano
 - 📚 I’m currently learning: GitHub environment
 - 📫 How to reach me: Thats actually a good question.
-Nah, just kidding, you can post a message in one of my repository's discussion.
+Nah, just kidding, you can post a message in one of my repository's discussion (for example this one).

 <!---
 JENOT-ANT/JENOT-ANT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.